Cody Rhodes: Dashing and Undashing (2010–2011)

 As part of the 2010 WWE supplemental draft, Rhodes was drafted to the SmackDown brand.
 He made his debut for the brand on the April 30 SmackDown, by defeating John Morrison.
 The following week on SmackDown, Rhodes participated in a tournament for the vacant WWE Intercontinental Championship, but lost to Christian in the semi-finals.
 Rhodes mentored Husky Harris, a third-generation wrestler, in the second season of NXT.
-Rhodes would participate in the SmackDown Money in the Bank ladder match at the first ever Money in the Bank pay-per-view event but was unsuccessful as the match was won by Kane.

 On the June 25 SmackDown, Rhodes began a new narcissistic gimmick, claiming to be the best-looking wrestler in WWE and demanding to be called "Dashing" Cody Rhodes.
+Rhodes would participate in the SmackDown Money in the Bank ladder match at the first ever Money in the Bank pay-per-view event on July 18 but was unsuccessful as the match was won by Kane.
 As part of the gimmick, vignettes began airing in which Rhodes gave "grooming tips".
 He was extremely protective of his face during matches; if he was hit in the face, he threw a fit and checked his mirror.
 In September, he attacked Christian along with Drew McIntyre after a match, and the duo also attacked Matt Hardy, forming an alliance.
-At Night of Champions in September, Rhodes and McIntyre captured the WWE Tag Team Championship in a Tag Team Turmoil match.
-At Bragging Rights, Rhodes and McIntyre lost the championship to The Nexus (John Cena and David Otunga).
+At Night of Champions on September 19, Rhodes and McIntyre captured the WWE Tag Team Championship in a Tag Team Turmoil match.
+At Bragging Rights on October 24, Rhodes and McIntyre lost the championship to The Nexus (John Cena and David Otunga).
 On the October 29 SmackDown, after losing a tag team match, Rhodes and McIntyre dissolved their partnership.